Volatile Organic Chemicals (VOCs) Are All Around Us

 The Toxic Injury Lawyers Fight for People and Communities Exposed to VOCs

 The Toxic Injury Lawyers are a team of highly experienced and knowledgeable environmental attorneys who care about providing victims of toxic exposure with the legal help they need.
 If you have been injured by a hazardous substance, or are concerned for the safety of your family or community due to VOC pollution, call the Toxic Injury Lawyers.
 A member of our team will listen to your concerns and coordinate an appointment with one of our attorneys.
-Just call 855.99.TOXIC or submit your confidential case inquiry here to begin.
+Just call 732.355.1311 or submit your confidential case inquiry here to begin.